Easy Homemade Tomato Paste

 - Squeeze halved tomatoes to remove excess juice and seeds.

 - Chop squeezed tomatoes into coarse pieces.

 - Heat olive oil in a deep skillet over medium heat, and add chopped tomatoes, salt, and any additional herbs or spices.

 - Bring tomatoes to a boil, then lower your heat and simmer for about 10 minutes, or until the tomatoes are soft.

-- Place simmered tomatoes into a high speed blender (or a regular blender) and blend at high speed until fully pureed (including the skins and any seeds that didn’t get squeeze out).
+- Place simmered tomatoes into a blender and blend at high speed until fully pureed (including the skins and any seeds that didn't get squeeze out).

 - Bake the puree slowly, using a spatula to turn and mix the puree periodically during cooking.
 As the water evaporates, you'll notice that the edges of the puree will start to darken; look for this darkening as a sign that it's time to mix the puree and spread it out evenly over the baking sheet again as it thickens.

 - When the edges of the paste begin to brown a bit, it's time to mix it, then spread it evenly on the cookie sheet again for more baking.